XiaoyuLiang/i2d/CONTRIBUTING.md

 * Detailed steps to reproduce the bug.
 * Any details about your local setup that might be helpful in troubleshooting.

-## Propose an idea 💡
+## Propose an idea

-Have an idea for a new our_package feature?
-Take a look at the [documentation][website] and [issue list][issues] to see if it isn't included or suggested yet.
-If not, suggest your idea as an [issue on GitHub][new_issue].
+Have an idea for a new i2d feature?
+Take a look at the [Issues](https://github.com/XiaoyuLiang/i2d/issues) to see if it is included or suggested.
+If not yet, suggest your idea as an [issue on i2d](https://github.com/XiaoyuLiang/i2d/issues).
 While we can't promise to implement your idea, it helps to:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible.